wyldescience/FolSum/README.md

 1. automatic arena cropping
 2. tiling of cropped images
 3. YOLOv8-based nymph detection
-4. recombination of detections across overlapping tiles
+4. recombination of detections across overlapping tiles (NMN- Non Maximum Supression)
 5. validation against manual counts

 The model was trained on manually annotated image tiles and validated on an independent set of unseen container images spanning a broad range of offspring densities.